Eleanor

 Eleanor (/ˈɛlənər, -nɔːr/) is a feminine given name, originally from an Old French adaptation of the Old Provençal name Aliénor.
-It is the name of a number of women of royalty and nobility in western Europe during the High Middle Ages.
+It was the name of a number of women of royalty and nobility in western Europe during the High Middle Ages.
 The name was introduced to England by Eleanor of Aquitaine, who came to marry King Henry II.
-It was also borne by Eleanor of Provence, who became Queen consort of England as the wife of King Henry III, and Eleanor of Castile, wife of Edward I.
+It was also borne by Eleanor of Provence, who became queen consort of England as the wife of King Henry III, and Eleanor of Castile, wife of Edward I.

+The name was popular in the Anglosphere during the first half of the 20th century, but declined in use until the late 20th century and first decades of the 21st century.
+It has been a well-used name in the United States, Canada, the United Kingdom, Australia and New Zealand during the 2020s.
+Eleanor was the third most popular name for newborn girls born to white mothers in the U.S. state of Virginia in 2024, but was a less popular name for girls born to mothers from other groups.
+Eleanor was the ninth most popular name overall for newborn girls in Virginia in 2024.

-The name was popular in the United States in the 1910s and 1920s, peaking at rank 25 in 1920.
-It declined below 600 by the 1970s, again rose to rank 32 in the 2010s.
-Eleanor Roosevelt, the longest-serving first lady of the US was probably the most famous bearer of the name in contemporary history.
+Eleanor Roosevelt, the longest-serving first lady of the U.S., was probably the most famous bearer of the name in contemporary history.

-Common hypocorisms include Elle, Ella, Ellie, Elly, Leonor, Leonora, Leonore, Nella, Nellie, Nelly, and Nora.
+Spelling variants include Elanor, Eleonore, Elinor, Ellenor and others.
+A common variant is Eleonora/Eleanora.
+Common hypocorisms include Eleana, Elle, Ella, Ellie, Elly, Leonor, Leonora, Leonore, Nella, Nellie, Nelly, and Nora.

 Origin

-The name derives from the Provençal name Aliénor, which became Eléonore in Langue d'oïl, i.e., French, and from there Eleanor in English.
+The name derives from the Provençal name Aliénor, which became Éléonore in Langue d'oïl, i.e., French, and from there Eleanor in English.

 The origin of the name is somewhat unclear; one of the earliest bearers appears to have been Eleanor of Aquitaine (1120s–1204).
 She was the daughter of Aénor de Châtellerault, and it has been suggested that having been baptized Aenor after her mother, she was called alia Aenor, i.e. "the other Aenor" or Aliénor in childhood and would have kept that name in adult life.
 Some sources say that the name Aénor itself may be a Latinization of an unknown Germanic name.